carls0n/Custom_Bibata/README.md

 I also added the rounded, more modern Bibata cursor as default, along with the ability to choose which cursor you want to use via the -s (--style) option using -s classic (modern is default)

 I added options for -b $RGB to change the color of the cursor border.
+For example -b #000000.
 Use -b none for no border.<br>

 ### Usage Example</h4>